Motmot participating in hibernation research, photo by David Harring

 Fossil, subfossil, and osteological data

-The DLC Museum of Natural History (DLCMNH) is the largest, most diverse collection of fossil primates in North America.
+The DLC Museum of Natural History is the largest, most diverse collection of fossil primates in North America.
 Through extensive field work in Madagascar, Egypt, Peru, Colombia, and the United States, our collection also contains non-primate lineages, including bats, proboscideans, crocodilians, birds, rodents, carnivorans, sharks, and anthracotheres.
 In addition to its fossils and subfossils, the museum is responsible for a collection of osteological specimens from the Duke Lemur Center, from vouchered animals that died of natural causes at the DLC.